 Avoid the career of least resistance.
 Go for greatness!
-Never stop short of striving for greatness.
 Your career will likely consume upwards of ten hours a day, five days a week, for more than 30-40 years of your life, so strive for something you truly love.
-If you settle for the job or career of … Continue reading Life Tip #35
+If you settle for the job or career of least resistance, you’ll never be fully satisfied … Continue reading Life Tip #26

-Our lives don’t have to go like this: Step 1: Survive youth and high school Step 2: Get a college degree, and/or… Step 3: Get a job that turns into a career that we are not passionate about Step 4: Get married, have kids, get a house and lots of other stuff Step 5: After … Continue reading Life Tip #4
+Your life isn’t limited to six steps.
+Our lives don’t have to go like this: Step 1: Survive youth and high school.
+Step 2: Get a college degree, and/or… Step 3: Get a job that turns into a passionless career.
+Step 4: Get married, have kids, then get a house and lots of other stuff. … Continue reading Life Tip #4

-How we live our life is a choice.
+Don’t cry about the hand you were dealt.
+Play it to the best of your ability.
 We may have been dealt a bad hand, but we still have a choice as to how we play the hand we were dealt.
-I was dealt a pretty good hand in that I could have gone straight from high school into the family business.
-If I … Continue reading Life Tip #156
+I was dealt a pretty good hand, in that I could have gone straight from … Continue reading Life Tip #173

+How many more times will you ask yourself, What if?
 I love learning about histories: histories of people, societies, nations, everything.
-And I often find myself asking “What if” questions, like “What if the U.S. hadn’t entered the fight against Nazi Germany?” or “What if this or that politician had won an election instead of the other person?”
-I even think about less common things … Continue reading Life Tip #185
+And I often find myself asking “What if” questions, like “What if the U.S. hadn’t entered the fight against Nazi Germany?” or “What if this or that politician had won an election instead of … Continue reading Life Tip #184

+Leave the cave and come to the light.
 Many of us learned about Plato’s “Allegory of the Cave” in high school or college.
 If you didn’t, I strongly suggest you look it up and read it in its entirety, because its lesson is as applicable today as ever.
-It occurred to me that today’s young people, who are living through the lens of … Continue reading Life Tip #15
+It occurred to me that today’s young … Continue reading Life Tip #15

+Avoid the path of least resistance.
 Beware apathy in all areas of your life.
 I see it everywhere, and I’ve fallen victim to it myself.
 We become apathetic in our jobs and careers, in our relationships with friends and family, in our spiritual life, and in our own personal growth and development.
-It is when we think we've achieved the good … Continue reading Life Tip #3
+It is when we … Continue reading Life Tip #3

 This is not new news, really, but interesting to hear coming from an orthopedic surgeon.
 Dr. Timothy Kremchek, who is also the medical director for the Cincinnati Reds, takes parents to task in this article—It's Child Abuse—about the abuse we subject our kids to in the sports world.
 He insists that "our fascination with winning, getting free … Continue reading Unwitting Child Abuse?